James William Lair: Assignment to Thailand

+Through his marriage, Lair acquired Thai citizenship and a commission in the Royal Thai Police, within which in 1954 he organized the elite Parachute Aerial Resupply Unit (PARU) from selected BPP recruits.
+Lair would use the PARU as a private army for missions inside Burma, Cambodia and Laos, where PARU members had ethnic and clan ties.
+And where, as an integral part of the plan, CIA and PARU members delved into gold, drugs (Opium), arms and artifact trafficking.
+All this was well known to the FBN (Federal Bureau of Narcotics), which by 1954 had investigated CAT (Civil Air Transport) after a large stock of opium Li Mi was arranging to sell to CAT pilot Dutch Brongersma came to the attention of US officials.

 By 1955, the new unit was ready for duty as the Royal Guards.
 Later renamed to their more familiar cognomen, Police Aerial Resupply Unit, or PARU.
 They were under the hidden patronage of the king even though they had been split away from the Royal Guards.
 They were deployed into mountainous northern Thailand to police the hill tribes there.
 They surreptitiously arrested bandits and opium smugglers while establishing ties to the tribesmen whom were despised by most Thais.
 During this time, many Hmong mentioned a promising young Hmong warrior in Laos named Vang Pao.

 By 1957, PARU consisted of two light infantry companies, as well as a pathfinder company personally commanded by Lair.
 Although dubbed "police", the extensively cross-trained PARU agents were trained to special forces standards.
 In September 1957, the PARU narrowly escaped disbandment when General Phao was forced into exile by the head of the Royal Thai Army, General Sarit.
 In early 1958, they were renamed with the PARU designation.
 They began to shift their training base from Hua Hin to Phitsanulok, which was closer to their area of operations.
 In 1958, they became involved in the CIA's international operations.
 They rigged parachutes for dropping weapons to insurgents in Indonesia.
 They packed pallets of weaponry for shipment from Takhli to the anti-Chinese Communist resistance in Tibet.